kotolex/checking/README.md

     ex = Example()
     ex.x = 100

-    # check if the object has attribute 'x' and whether it is equal to 100
+    # Check if the object has attribute 'x' and whether it is equal to 100
-    # the "attribute" method is a switch -- all of the following checks will be executed against
+    # the 'attribute' method is a switch -- all of the following checks will be executed against
     # the int object ('x' attribute of 'ex'), and NOT against 'ex' object itself
     verify(ex).has_attribute('x').AND.attribute('x').equal(100)
 ```

-## Data Providers
+### Data Providers ###

 Often you need to run the same test with different data, there is @provider annotation for that target.
 Mark function you want with @provider annotation and
 you can use it in your tests.
 The function for data-provider should not have arguments and it has to return iterable, sequence or generator.